Contaminated Food Products: Protecting Your Rights After Food Poisoning

 If you have been harmed by medical negligence, you do not have to face this challenge alone.
 Contact our New York personal injury law firm today to learn how we can help you fight for justice and the compensation you deserve.

 If you have been injured in a bicycle or pedestrian accident in New York, you may be entitled to compensation for your injuries.
-At Berkowitz & Weitz Law, P.C, we have a team of experienced attorneys who can help you get the compensation you deserve.
+At Berkowitz & Weitz Law, P.C, we have a team of experienced bicycle accident attorneys who can help you get the compensation you deserve.

-The dangers of cycling and walking in New York City
+The Dangers of Cycling and Walking in New York City

 New York City can be a dangerous place for cyclists and pedestrians.
 Traffic congestion, distracted drivers, and poorly maintained roads all contribute to the risk of accidents.
 In recent years, there has been a rise in the number of cyclist and pedestrian fatalities and injuries.
 E-bikes are involved in a significant number of these accidents.